MonterraByte/sigen/README.md

-        -k, --kernel <kernel>       Path to the kernel image -o, --output <output>       Path to the output file -s, --sign <sign> <sign>    Path to the .key and .crt files (in this order) to sign the executable with
+        -k, --kernel <kernel>       Path to the kernel image -o, --output <output>       Path to the output file -s, --sign <sign> <sign>    Path to the .key and .crt files (in this order) to sign the executable with -S, --stub <stub>           Path to the systemd-boot stub file

 # Example